Davistown

 Davistown is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Davistown, as per the latest Census evaluation, 73.1% of dwellings were houses, with the remaining 26.9% being semi-detached, apartments, or other types.
-This contrasts with Sydney metro's figures of 55.9% houses and 44.1% other dwellings.
-Home ownership in Davistown stood at 43.1%, with mortgaged dwellings making up 40.2% and rented ones comprising 16.7%.
-The median monthly mortgage repayment was $2,167, lower than Sydney metro's average of $2,427.
-The median weekly rent in Davistown was $420, compared to $470 in Sydney metro.
-Nationally, Davistown's mortgage repayments were higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Dwelling structure in Davistown, as per the latest Census, consisted of 73.1% houses and 26.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's figures of 55.9% houses and 44.1% other dwellings.
+Home ownership in Davistown was at 43.1%, with mortgaged dwellings at 40.2% and rented ones at 16.7%.
+The median monthly mortgage repayment in the area was $2,167, lower than Sydney metro's average of $2,427.
+Median weekly rent in Davistown was recorded at $420, compared to Sydney metro's $470.
+Nationally, Davistown's mortgage repayments were higher at $2,167 versus the Australian average of $1,863, while rents stood at $420, substantially above the national figure of $375.

 Frequently Asked Questions - Housing